-Anoka County sits north of Ramsey County (Saint Paul) and northeast of Hennepin County (Minneapolis), forming the northern tier of the Twin Cities core metro.
-With an estimated 366,000 residents, it is the third most populous county in Minnesota.
-Anoka grew rapidly in the 1990s and 2000s as affordable housing drew families out of Minneapolis and Saint Paul, creating a population profile that skews working-class suburban — more blue-collar employment, lower median incomes than Dakota or Washington counties to the south, and a higher share of long-term residents with multi-decade local address histories.
+Anoka County sits north of Ramsey County (St. Paul) and northeast of Hennepin County (Minneapolis), forming the northern tier of the Twin Cities core metro.
+With approximately 366,000 residents, it is the third most populous county in Minnesota.
+Anoka grew rapidly in the 1990s and 2000s as affordable housing drew families out of Minneapolis and St. Paul, creating a population profile that skews working-class suburban — more blue-collar employment, lower median incomes than Dakota or Washington counties to the south, and a higher share of long-term residents who have been in the county for more than a decade.

 Key takeaways

-- Anoka County has an estimated 366,000 residents (U.S. Census Bureau, 2023 ACS) — the third most populous county in Minnesota and the northernmost core Twin Cities suburb county.
+- Anoka County has approximately 366,000 residents (U.S. Census Bureau, 2023 ACS) — the third most populous county in Minnesota; Anoka City is the county seat.

 Anoka County quick facts